 Unless otherwise noted below, the MFA uses Lincoln-Douglas debate topics per the NSDA.
-For the 2016-2017, we are not using the novice topic.

 Judging Lincoln-Douglas Debate

 We ask judges to hang out in the Judge’s Lounge between rounds.
 You should not fraternize with students as you might judge them at some point in the day.
 Parents are not allowed to judge their own kids or their category.

 A judge briefing takes place around 8:45 to cover the rules and guidelines for the day.
 Hopefully you have been trained by your coach and are ready to judge!
 If you are brand new to judging and your coach has made us aware of this, we try to have you shadow two rounds before we have you judge.

 During the Judge Briefing, the Tabulation (Tab) staff (the brains of the tournament—all on computer!) is making last-minute changes before round one.

 As soon as possible (9:00 is usually our goal) we post Round One by calling for judges and delivering ballots to your hands.
 The ballot tells you the room where you are judging and the two team numbers competing in that room.
 Please report to that room immediately.
 You might grab a flow sheet on your way out to help guide your note taking.

 Most tournaments hold four rounds of debate, but might hold more.
 If the tournament runs smoothly, there could be three rounds before lunch.

 Before reporting to assigned room, write the codes for both debaters on the ballot and which side of the argument each competitor is assigned to debate.